 Regardless of the type of treatment a recovering addict chooses, there are certain criteria that have been established as most effective by the National Institute on Drug Abuse.
 One such criterion is that no one treatment is going to work for everyone.
 Each person is different and each person’s addiction disease is different.

 Some individuals may have underlying or co-occurring disorders that led to the addiction issues.
 Others may have similar co-occurring diagnoses, but they are the result of the addiction rather than the cause.
-Still others may suffer from drug addiction and an eating disorder, or some may suffer from only a drug or alcohol addiction by itself.
+Still others may suffer from drug addiction and an co-occurring disorder, or some may suffer from only a drug or alcohol addiction by itself.
 In order for addiction treatment to be most effective, the treatment plan must be tailored to the needs of the individual, rather than forcing an individual in need of treatment into a one-size-fits-all treatment mold.

 Another aspect of effective treatment is the length of time one remains in treatment.
 There is no set time limit or magic number of weeks for drug rehab.
 What is understood is that the treatment must be of a length that is adequate to meet the recovering addict’s individual needs.